FORT LAUDERDALE MEDICAL MALPRACTICE LAWYER

 There are numerous considerations and burdens of proof that to successfully prevail due to alleged Medical Malpractice.
 The most apparent charge is to prove the specific negligence of the doctor or medical professional and that it caused damage.
 What follows is a cursory summary of issues that will likely be addressed by a jury.

-For your medical malpractice claim to be deemed valid in a court of law, you must prove the following:
+For your medical malpractice claim to be deemed valid in a court of law, you must prove the following

 Generally, medical professionals are expected to adhere to a certain standard of care – as the standard of care that is to be of adequate or satisfactory care.
 These are the set of rules of care.
 As a patient, you have the right to expect that you will receive nothing less than the set standards of care.
 A patient shouldn’t have to worry that they will not receive quality care.
 They are already often worried about health issues and need to have confidence that the care they receive will meet specific standards.
 When medical standards of care aren’t satisfied, causing damages, the patient may consider filing a claim.
 It is costly, in most cases, to prove deviation from accepted standards of care.
 Medical experts testify to the medical standard of care received and how the patient ultimately suffered.
 These professionals are often from other jurisdictions, although some are more local to the claim.

 A medical malpractice lawsuit only holds merit when proven that the patient suffers injury as a result of the medical professional’s negligence or omission.
 Medical malpractice does not exist when all medical care standards are appropriately adhered to, regardless that the outcome is unfavorable.
 There are also many occasions where complications are reasonably expected, even with the best of care.
 So each claim has to be evaluated on its facts.
 Given the financial cost of proving a medical malpractice claim, it is a more common myth at the applications that are tried to involve significant damages.
 We would be happy to provide a free evaluation to any client considering a medical malpractice claim.
 Let Jay Help.

--The Negligence, Omission or Error Resulted in Substantial Damage: Lawsuits are expensive and time consuming for all parties involved, especially in cases of medical malpractice.
-The plaintiff will need to prove that they suffered substantial injury.
+-The Negligence, Omission, or Error Resulted in Substantial Damage: Lawsuits are expensive and time consuming for all parties involved, especially in cases of medical malpractice.
+The plaintiff will need to prove that they suffered a substantial injury.
 The cost of litigating for small damages or minor injuries would cost more than potential recovery.
 The plaintiff may be able to recover, without limitation, loss of income, loss of job, pain, and suffering, chronic pain due to injury, disability was, hardship as a result of injuries, substantial medical bills; past and future, and general loss of the enjoyment of life and family.
 We often employ economists and other experts to establish these damages.

 Typical examples of Medical Malpractice include, but are not limited to:

--Wrong surgery site
+incorrect surgery site

--Surgery performed on the wrong patient
+surgey on the wrong patient

--Misread lab results
+misread lab results

--Complications during pregnancy
+Complications during pregnancy

 This is the legal term for emotional distress and physical stress due to pain and suffering.
 Damages typically seen in pain and suffering include but aren’t limited to: temporary or permanent limitations that impact your daily life, pain, body aches, decreased life expectancy, decrease in quality of life, depression, anxiety, permanent disfigurement; scarring.
 Each case is unique.

-A decrease in Earnings, or Loss of Employment: An injury claim may involve a substantial loss of employment or a reduction of earnings.
+An injury claim may involve a substantial loss of employment or a reduction of earnings.
 The injured person will need to establish these losses and legally relate them to the negligence.
 Loss of revenue may be for a temporary period or last a lifetime.
 We will be happy to discuss these issues with you.
-Let Jay Help.